MagnumOpuses/common-cv-model/README.md

 This repository contains information about the common data structure that [AF-Connect](https://github.com/MagnumOpuses/af-connect) will be providing as a response.
 It is the common structure provided by the HROpen standard (https://hropenstandards.org/).
+This structure will keep being used by the Gravity team for any projects exporting data from Arbetsformedlingen, to increase data cohesion and understanding in the labour market.
+For this reason, while the adoption of this standard is optional but would be appreciated, a relatively good knowledge and understanding of it is expected.

 There is a plan for adding (or finding and repurposing existing sections of the structure) that will be describing the Gig market.